Bill Browder

 After Magnitsky's death, Browder lobbied for Congress to pass the Magnitsky Act, a law to punish Russian human rights violators, which was signed into law in 2012 by President Barack Obama.
 In 2013, both Magnitsky and Browder were tried in absentia in Russia for tax fraud.
 Both men—Magnitsky had died four years prior—were convicted and sentenced to imprisonment.
 Interpol rejected Russian requests to arrest Browder, saying the case was political.
-In 2014, the European Parliament voted for sanctions against 30 Russians believed complicit in the Magnitsky case; this was the first time it had taken such action.
+In 2014, the European Parliament voted for sanctions against 32 Russians believed complicit in the Magnitsky case; this was the first time it had taken such action.

-On 21 October 2017, the Russian government attempted to place Browder on Interpol's arrest list of criminal fugitives, the fifth such request, which Interpol eventually rejected on 26 October 2017.
+On 21 October 2017, the Russian government attempted to place Browder on Interpol's arrest list of criminal fugitives, the fifth such request, which Interpol rejected on 26 October 2017.
 After the initial request, Browder's visa waiver for the United States was automatically suspended.
 After a bipartisan protest by U.S. Congressional leaders, his visa waiver was restored the following day.
 While visiting Spain in May 2018, Browder was arrested by Spanish authorities on a new Russian Interpol warrant and transferred to an undisclosed Spanish police station.
-He was released two hours later, after Interpol confirmed that it was a political case.
+He was released two hours later, after Interpol confirmed it was a political case.

+In June 2026, Bill's son Alexander Browder, aged 17, was also sanctioned by the Russian government after exposing a Kremlin-backed money laundering network used to help fund Vladimir Putin's war in Ukraine.